-DATE: -
+DATE:

 NAME:

-FACILITY: -
+FACILITY:

 DATE(S) OF ABSENCE:

-attending work on the date(nour that my personal illness or injury prever (s) shown above. compensated for the time absent from work a
+I hereby affirm on my hor attending work on the date(nour that my personal illness or injury prevented me from (s) shown above.

-straight time wages only. compensated for the time absent from work a at 70% of filly
+I understand that I will be straight time wages only. compensated for the time absent from work at 70% of my

-SIGNATURE OF THE EMF PLOYEE:
+SIGNATURE OF THE EMP PLOYEE:

 PAYMENT APPROVED: SIGNATURE OF SUPERVISOR

 DATE APPROVED: